 Online users today are spoiled for choice.
 Their expectations are colored by the positive experiences they have on sites like Amazon and Netflix where it seems the service intuitively knows what they are looking for.

 In reality, those sites have extensive databases of previous decisions and actions paired with powerful algorithms that can help them predict user behaviour.
 While their search engines are undoubtedly powerful, they are not the only key to their success.

 Many companies suffer from this comparison and even more so when internal searches provide results that are useless and irrelevant to the query.

-Search relevance is ultimately about making it easier for the user to find what they are looking for.
+Optimizing search functions and search engines is ultimately about making it easier for the user to find what they are looking for.